dsyph3r/GoogleGeolocationBundle/README.md

 The caching feature provided by the bundle is for temporary caching use in order to enhance the user experience when using Geocoding (This is permitted by the TOS).
 You should run the clean cache task periodically to clean up the cache values.
-The lifetime of each Geocoding result can be set via the paramater.
+The lifetime of each Geocoding result can be set via the paramater `google_geolocation.geolocation_api.cache_lifetime`.
+By default this is set to 24 hours